 The good news is that there are many products designed for podiatrists.
 These features are what you have to look forward to (and this is how you'll identify if it's the program worth investing your money in).

-Many Podiatry-specific EHR vendors offer multiple charting templates to improve patient care.
+Many Podiatry EHR Software vendors offer multiple charting templates to improve patient care.
 Podiatrists can easily modify and edit pre-existing templates to suit their workflows or their own.

 Real-time Insurance Eligibility